Paris Metro Transportation

 - Have familiarity with the P3 Checklist

-- Have complete and clear goals, formal business plan, and stakeholder expectations outlined prior to meeting with stakeholders
+- Have complete and clear goals, a formal business plan, and stakeholder expectations outlined prior to meeting with stakeholders

 - Present clear information on benefits to the partnership